SanderVocke/qoverage/README.md

 # The instrumented code needs to find Qoverage's built-in QML types
 export QML_IMPORT_PATH=$(qoverage --importpath)

-# Running now will add qoverage tracking data to the console output
+# Running now will add qoverage tracking data to the console output.
+# You should see some lines at the end of the form "...<QOVERAGERESULT>... "
 ./my_qml_test | tee output.log

 # Generate a Cobertura-style XML report
 qoverage collect --report report.xml --files-path . --input output.log
 ```

-# Details

-The coverage generation process is as follows:

-* Instrument your QML files using `qoverage instrument`;
-* Run your command or tests in either of the following two ways:
-  1. Normal run while saving all console output.
-Afterward, generate a report from the output using `qoverage collect`.
-  2. Wrapped run by `qoverage collect -- CMD`, generating the report right away.

-A Cobertura-style XML is generated.

 ## Installation